 For more details

-- using Portlock, there are plenty of documents on their site as well as a CoolSolution.
+- using Portlock (R.I.P.), there are plenty of documents that were on their site as well as a CoolSolution.

-- using Clonezilla, this CoolSolution covers it well enough, though do read the comments for more tips and alternate methods.
+- using Clonezilla, this CoolSolution covered it well enough, though do read the comments for more tips and alternate methods.
+If I can find a copy of it to share, lots in migrations.